imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 While neither one of these are true, it is true that everyone is much closer to the first state than the second.
-The problem with separating out this duality is that the two abstract states all to easily become concretized (transposed?! something?) in individuals, creating a culture of 10x developers and, well, everyone else.
+The problem with separating out this duality is that the two abstract states all too easily become concretized as individuals, creating a culture of 10x developers and, well, everyone else.

-In my personal experience I have felt a strong feeling of teamwork and commeraderie when I'm working with people who all humbly admit they don't know what they're doing.
+In my personal experience I have felt a strong feeling of teamwork and commeraderie when I'm working with people who all humbly admit they don't *really* know what they're doing.
 There is the sense that we don't have all the answers, but we will nonetheless figure it out together.
 It promotes a culture of learning, of strong teamwork and kinship.
-When everyone makes themselves vulnerable in this way magical things can happen.
+When everyone makes themselves vulnerable in this way great things can happen.
 The problem is that it only takes one person to fuck all that up. ....
-This is commonly what we call "leadership", and while I don't want to suggest that leadership and teamwork are antagonistic/orthogonal to each other, I do want to suggest that a certain style of leadership is toxic to it, the kind that is concerned mainly with exerting rightness (and therefore power) downwards.
+This is commonly what we call "leadership", and while I don't want to suggest that leadership and teamwork are antagonistic/orthogonal to each other, I do want to suggest that a certain style of leadership is harmful to it, the kind that is concerned mainly with exerting rightness (and therefore power) downwards.

 ....